EngenuitySC’s 2019 Midlands Regional Competitiveness Week was presented by:

 MBLG Regional Competitiveness Initiative – Report Out Event

-After a full year of collaboration and action, the Midlands Business Leadership Group is excited to bring partners together to share an update on the progress of their seven priority initiatives aimed at creating a more livable Columbia region.
+After a full year of collaboration and action, the Midlands Business Leadership Group brought partners together to share an update on the progress of their seven priority initiatives aimed at creating a more livable Columbia region and to announce the new MBLG Coordinating Council.

 Entrepreneurial Bootcamp Business Pitches

-A select cadre of students at Columbia High School has spent 11 weeks developing new business ideas under the tutelage of Paul Smith, Professor of entrepreneurship, marketing, and personal finance at Newberry College.
-Now it’s time to pitch their ideas to a panel of judges, Shark Tank style, and compete for start-up funding!
+A select cadre of students at Columbia High School spent 11 weeks developing new business ideas under the tutelage of Paul Smith, Professor of entrepreneurship, marketing, and personal finance at Newberry College.
+At this event, they pitched their ideas to a panel of judges, Shark Tank style, to compete for start-up funding.

 Mayor Benjamin’s State of the City Address

 On Jan.
-29, Columbia Mayor Steve Benjamin will deliver his 9th State of the City Address.
-His remarks will highlight Columbia’s successes in 2018 and the city’s focuses for the year to come.
+29, Columbia Mayor Steve Benjamin delivered his 9th State of the City Address.

 Wednesday, January 30